waketzheng/bumpversion2/README.rst

 License
 =======

-advbumpversion is licensed under the MIT License - see the LICENSE.rst file for details
+**ADVbumpversion** is licensed under the MIT License - see the LICENSE.rst file for details